Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/sequence-diagrams.md

 ```

-### Use Case 10 - View Workout Feedback
+### Use Case 8 - View Workout Feedback History
-A user wants to view feedback post-workout.
+A user wants to view their workout history.

-1. After completing a workout, the user selects the post-workout feedback button in the mobile application.
+1. After completing a workout, the user selects the Workout Feedback History button in the mobile application.
 2. Once in, the user selects the date to receive workout feedback for that day.
-3. From this page, The user will then be able to view feedback on their form and the number of reps they completed.
+3. From this page, The user will then be able to view feedback on their form and data related to that day.